loyada/typedpy/docs/index.rst

     #ValueError: d: Got 99; Expected a maximum of 10

-Another example with Array, class reference, Enum, json-schema-style re-use:
+More advanced example with Array, class reference, Enum, json-schema-style re-use:

 .. code-block:: python